Doctor calls for blood donations to treat Liberian Ebola victims

 After a slow initial start and amid fears the epidemic could spread beyond West Africa, aid and equipment is now pouring into the region.
 The United States is deploying 3,000 military personnel, mainly to Liberia.

-More than 40 British military personnel, including logisticians, planners and engineers, have gone to Sierra Leone as part of a £100 million (97.94 million pound) plan to boost the country's treatment capacity by at least 700 beds.
+More than 40 British military personnel, including logisticians, planners and engineers, have gone to Sierra Leone as part of a £100 million ($160 million) plan to boost the country's treatment capacity by at least 700 beds.

 The United Nations is setting up a special mission, known as UNMEER, to combat Ebola and an advance team has arrived in Accra, Ghana to begin setting up the logistical base for the region-wide operation.